 Publication Ethics and Publication Malpractice Statement

-We uphold the high standards of our journal and expect research published by Academia Journal of Biology to abide by the principles within the principles cover as:
+We uphold the standards by the AJB to abide by the principles covered as:

-• Honesty in all aspects of research;
+- Honesty in all aspects of research;

-• Scrupulous care, thoroughness, and excellence in research practice;
+- Scrupulous care, thoroughness and excellence in research practice;

-• Transparency and open communication;
+- Transparency and open communication;

 Peer review is critical to maintaining the standards of our publications.